Roger D. Lewis, Ph.D., CIH, FAIHA

 Programs in communities to support diarrheal disease prevention, disaster preparedness using point of use filters, development of portable water filters for arsenic and microbial removal, growth and eradication of fungi and dust mites from carpets; adhesion and removal of lead and allergens from residential surfaces; resuspension of aerosols from surfaces; use of GIS and mathematical models for targeting lead remediation in communities, community lead exposure and socio-behavioral deviance.

 Publications and Media Placements

 Professional Organizations and Associations

-As a board certified industrial hygienist (CIH), Lewis has more than 25 years of experience in industry and consulting in areas of recognition, evaluation, and control of occupational and environmental health hazards.
-He has provided expert witness support in many types of environmental or occupational litigation.
+As a board-certified industrial hygienist (CIH), Lewis has more than 35 years of experience in industry and consulting in areas of recognition, evaluation, and control of occupational and environmental health hazards.
+He is a fellow of the American Industrial Hygiene Association.
+He has provided consulting and expert witness support in many types of environmental or occupational health.